 Use the cross-platform Azure CLI to create classic metric alerts in Azure Monitor for Azure services - Cross-platform CLI

-This article shows you how to set up Azure metric alerts using the cross-platform Command Line Interface (CLI).
+This article shows you how to set up Azure classic metric alerts using the cross-platform Command Line Interface (CLI).

 Azure Monitor is the new name for what was called "Azure Insights" until Sept 25th, 2016.
 However, the namespaces and thus the commands below still contain the "insights".

 You can receive an alert based on monitoring metrics for, or events on, your Azure services.

 - Metric values - The alert triggers when the value of a specified metric crosses a threshold you assign in either direction.
 That is, it triggers both when the condition is first met and then afterwards when that condition is no longer being met.

-- Activity log events - An alert can trigger on every event, or, only when a certain events occurs.
+- Activity log events - An alert can trigger on every event, or, only when a certain event occurs.
 To learn more about activity log alerts click here

-You can configure a metric alert to do the following when it triggers:
+You can configure a classic metric alert to do the following when it triggers:

 - Send email notifications to the service administrator and co-administrators.

 - send email to additional emails that you specify.

 - Call a webhook.

 - Start execution of an Azure runbook (only from the Azure portal at this time).

-You can configure and get information about metric alert rules using
+You can configure and get information about classic metric alert rules using

 You can always receive help for commands by typing a command and putting -help at the end.
 For example:

 ```console azure insights alerts -help azure insights alerts actions email create -help ```

 Create alert rules by using Azure CLI

 Perform the Prerequisites and login to Azure.
 See Azure Monitor CLI samples.
 In short, install the CLI and run these commands.
 They get you logged in, show what subscription you are using, and prepare you to run Azure Monitor commands.

 azure login azure account show azure config mode arm